 • Tesla continues to dominate the EV insurance market, with average premiums of $2,500 annually, though some models cost as much as $3,000 to insure.

-• EV theft rates are lower than conventional vehicles, contributing to lower comprehensive coverage costs for certain models.
+• EV theft rates are lower than those of conventional vehicles, contributing to lower comprehensive coverage costs for certain models.

 • The growing popularity of EV-specific insurance policies has allowed more tailored coverage options, offering benefits like charging station access or roadside assistance specifically for EVs.